2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/001_Dissecting_Games.md

 #### Buying Weapons makes you weaker

-When unarmed, from level 1 onwards, the fight option lets you deal a damage equal to a random number between 0 and 4 (bounds included), which is a real low amount of attack power.
+When unarmed, from level 1 onwards, the fight option lets you deal a damage equal to a random number between 0 and 4 (bounds included), regardless of the enemy defense stat, which is a real low amount of attack power.

 When armed, the enemies defense values are taken into account instead, which means that most of the time, the boosted attack power given by the weapon doesn't overcome the enemies defense enough to make using weapons an advantage.